tompi/cheapino/doc/case_buildguide.md

 Flip it upside down
-**Note:** i didn't use the case bottom, but if you did, set it in place at this point. insert the screws through the case bottom if youre using it, if not, just screw them in through the screw holes in the PCB.
+**Note:** i didn't use the case bottom, but if you did, set it in place at this point. insert the screws through the case bottom if you're using it, if not, just screw them in through the screw holes in the PCB.
 ![image](gallery/case-build/10.png)
 ![image](gallery/case-build/11.png)

 Once this is done, flip back over and refit the switches and keycaps.
-As i mentioned, my printer isn't callibrated very well, so pushing the switches in took a LOT of force, but they did go in, and as a bonus, this means my switches have zero wobble.
+As i mentioned, my printer isn't calibrated very well, so pushing the switches in took a LOT of force, but they did go in, and as a bonus, this means my switches have zero wobble.
 It looked like this once i got all the switches and keycaps installed.
 ![image](gallery/case-build/12.png)